strapi/documentation/CONTRIBUTING.md

 The core team reviews community pull requests and either merges, requests changes, or comments and closes the pull request.
 You can open a documentation pull request by:

 - clicking the `Improve this page` link at the bottom of any documentation page to directly edit in GitHub,
-- working locally by forking the `documentation`.
+- working locally by forking the `documentation` repository.

 ### Setup and write locally